-Along with a complete Final Application form, Property Owners are required to submit documentation about the C-PACE Project through the Project Center.
-The Project Center is the web-based portal used by Property Owners and other stakeholders in a C-PACE Project to submit and manage applications for C-PACE Financings.
+Along with a complete Final Application form, Property Owners are required to submit documentation about the C-PACE Project through a Project Center.
+A Project Center is a web-based portal used by Property Owners and other stakeholders in a C-PACE Project to submit and manage applications for C-PACE Financings.
 The Final Application form contains a list of all required documents.
-The Program Administrator will only accept Final Application documents uploaded through the Project Center.
-The Program Administrator will grant the Property Owner and its designated representative(s) access to the Project Center upon approval of the Pre-Application.
+The Program Administrator will only accept Final Application documents uploaded through a Project Center managed by the Program Administrator, Capital Provider or Property Owner.